mariapoveda/wot-ontology/README.md

-# vicinity-ontology-wot summary
+# wot-ontology summary
 Repository for collaborative edition of the VICINITY ontology module for the Web Of Things domain.
 This ontology is being developed within the context of the [VICINITY H2020 project] (http://vicinity2020.eu/).

-To include issues for this domain (that is, things you need this ontology to represent or improve): https://github.com/mariapoveda/vicinity-ontology-wot/issues
+To include issues for this domain (that is, things you need this ontology to represent or improve): https://github.com/mariapoveda/wot-ontology/issues

 The ontology latest release is published at: http://iot.linkeddata.es/def/wot/ (draft)